-Outside of the U.S., Australia, Singapore, Taiwan, Hong Kong, Europe and UK: For use only by institutional, professional, qualified and sophisticated investors, qualified distributors, wholesale investors and wholesale clients as defined by the applicable jurisdiction.
+Outside of the U.S., Australia, Singapore, Taiwan, Hong Kong, Europe and UK: For use only by institutional, professional, qualified and sophisticated investors, qualified distributors, wholesale clients as defined by the applicable jurisdiction.
 Not for public viewing or distribution.
 Marketing Communication.